SoQal: Selective Oracle Questioning for Consistency Based Active Learning of Cardiac Signals: Implementation Details

 \subsection{Perturbation Details}

 When conducting the MCP and BALC experiments, we perturbed each of the time-series frames with additive Gaussian noise, $\epsilon \sim \mathcal{N}(0,\sigma)$ where we chose $\sigma$ based on the specific dataset to avoid introducing too much noise.
-For CIFAR10, we perturbed the images by applying a sequence of data augmentation steps inspired by work in \cite{Chen2020}.
 The details of these perturbations can be found in Table~\ref{table:perturbations}.
 We applied all perturbations to the input data before normalization.